Multipixelone/Coding-Programs/README.md

+Coding Programs:

-Some python programs that I am making!
+Some Python, and Alice programs that me and my friends are making :D